-- Math classes taught by highly qualified teachers at MCS for high school credit, middle and elementary school students
+- Math support by highly qualified teachers at MCS for high school credit and middle school students

 - Access to Mat-Su Borough School District high school classes, ASAA sports, and Career and Technical programs through shared enrollment opportunities

-- Participation in specialized field trips and extended learning opportunities such as Spelling Bee, Geography Bee, Battle of the Books
+- Participation in specialized field trips and extended learning opportunities such as Spelling Bee, Geography Bee, Battle of the Books, Lego Robotics

-- Participation in programs such as Student Government, Close-Up, Youth Court, etc.
+- Participation in programs such as International Travel, Student Government, Close-Up, Youth Court

 - Flexible Individualized Learning Plans

 - Certified and highly qualified teacher support including onsite special education support